IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 established in 2005.
 In the years since that time, the needs of the IETF have evolved in ways that require changes to its administrative structure.
-The purpose of this document is to describe the structure of a new "IASA2" and to document the decisions made by the IASA2 Working Group since May 2017 in developing the proposed structure.
+The purpose of this document is to describe the structure of a new "IASA2" and to document the decisions made by the IETF community since the IETF Chair announced the IASA2 project in November of 2016 and the work of the resulting IASA2 Working Group.

-In IASA2, IETF's administrative and fundraising tasks are conducted by a new administrative organization, the IETF Administration Limited Liability Company ("LLC"), a disregarded LLC of the Internet Society (ISOC).
-Under the proposal, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new LLC Board.
+In IASA2, IETF's administrative and fundraising tasks are conducted by a new administrative organization, the IETF Administration Limited Liability Company (LLC), a disregarded LLC of the Internet Society (ISOC).
+Under the proposal, the Internet Administrative Oversight Committee (IAOC) and the IETF Administrative Director (IAD) will be eliminated, and the corresponding oversight and administrative functions transferred to the new IETF Administration LLC Board of Directors (LLC
+Board) and the IETF LLC Executive Director (IETF Executive Director), respectively.

-This document describes the structure of the IETF Administrative Support Activity, version 2.0 (IASA2).
-It defines the roles and responsibilities of the LLC Board, the IETF Administration LLC Executive Director ("IETF Executive Director"), and ISOC in the fiscal and administrative support of the IETF standards process.
+This document describes the structure of the IETF Administrative Support Activity, version 2 (IASA2).
+It defines the roles and responsibilities of the LLC Board, the IETF
+Executive Director, and ISOC in the fiscal and administrative support of the IETF standards process.
 It also defines the membership and selection rules for the LLC Board.